turingschool/front-end-curriculum/lessons/module-2/jquery-jigsaw.md

 * How do you write a basic jQuery selector?
 How does it differ from using vanilla JavaScript?
 * What data type does the jQuery selector syntax use?
 * How do you select HTML elements using element names, ID, or class?
 * What are the different ways to chain selectors?
-For instance, how would you select an element with the class of “bordered-content” and “ad-aside”?
+For instance, how would you select an element that has a class of “bordered-content” AND “ad-aside”?
+* How can you select many elements with different classes and IDs in a single selector statement?
+For instance, how can you select an element with the ID of "main" and a different element with an ID of "secondary"?
 * How do you select based on element attributes?
 * How do you select based on the state of a checkbox or radio button?
 * What does the jQuery selector return?
 Be specific.
 You can use this for more in-depth research: http://learn.jquery.com/using-jquery-core/jquery-object/